foobarcs/CS-2-Configs/README.md

 #### To find out the best settings for your PC specs.
 Download [CapFrameX](https://www.capframex.com/download) run the FPS Benchmark Map and capture the frametime.
-#### Additonal test can be done on Valve MM, Faceit or I personally find [WarmUp Server](https://www.warmupserver.net) are the most optmised server to test frametime or the smoothness of CS2 after changing diffrent settings.
+#### Additonal test can be done on Valve MM, Faceit or I personally find [WarmUp Server](https://www.warmupserver.net) are the most optmised server to test frametime or the responsiveness and smoothness of CS2 after changing diffrent settings.